-- Approved by the Energy Savings Trust to meet London nrmm LEZ requirements
+- Approved by the Energy Savings Trust to meet London nrmm LEZ and HS2 requirements

 - Full range of sizes and regeneration types to retrofit any machine type and application